llpeterson/foundation/performance.md

 that can be achieved over a network is given by the simple relationship

 {% center %}
-TransferTime = TransferSize / TransferTime
+Throughput = TransferSize / TransferTime
 {% endcenter %}

 where includes not only the elements of one-way identified earlier in